djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

-We can now chat together at [chat.gwenbell.com](http://chat.gwenbell.com/).
+Oh my gosh.
+We [chatted](http://chat.gwenbell.com/), peeps!
+That was so great.
+There were brownies.
+Also, I read [this book](http://nicolejgeorges.com/?page_id=157) last week and it is sweet and honest and good like a book should be.
 ==========================================================

+23 Feb 2013 | We can now chat together at [chat.gwenbell.com](http://chat.gwenbell.com/).

 22 Feb 2013 | Let's chat!
 New node chat server deployed at [gwenbell.com:5050](http://gwenbell.com:5050/).
 Still working out the kinks.
 Let me know by email, github or carrier pigeon if you can't connect.